verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-clusterapi.md

 <div class="highlight">

 ```
-kubectl logs -n verrazzano-capi capi-ocne-bootstrap-controller-manager-<nnnn>
+$ kubectl logs -n verrazzano-capi capi-ocne-bootstrap-controller-manager-<nnnn>
 ```
 {{< /clipboard >}}
 </div>

 **Review clusterAPI Kubernetes custom resources**

-On the admin cluster, use `kubectl` to check the status of the clusterAPI custom resource:
+On the admin cluster, use `kubectl` to check the status of the clusterAPI custom resource.

 To see the status of the clusterAPI Kubernetes custom resource cluster, use the following command: